 Renata continues her psychoanalytical education with the Brazilian School of Psychoanalysis and the IPLA - Institute of Lacanian Psychoanalysis.
 She is pursuing her doctoral degree in Counseling Psychology at Saint Mary's University, and is currently working under the licensed supervision of Dr. Thompson.

-Ryan Peterson - Psychotherapist
+Ryan Peterson, MA - Psychotherapist

-Ryan is working towards licensure as an LPCC through the Counseling and Psychological Services Program at St. Mary's University of Minnesota and is working under the licensed supervision of Dr. Thompson.
+Catherine is working towards licensure as an LPCC through the Counseling and Psychological Services Program at St. Mary's University of Minnesota and is working under the licensed supervision of Dr. Thompson.

 Kendelle Perkins - Psychotherapist

 Kendelle has 4 years of experience working with adolescents and adults in the mental health field.
 Kendelle’s approach is to work with individuals on finding the best therapeutic approach for them.
 Kendelle works with clients on anxiety, depression, trauma, violence related trauma, relationships, goal setting and much more.
 Kendelle’s approach is to empower individuals and help them feel more positive in their overall lives.
 Additionally, Kendelle integrates various meditation or breathing techniques into the session to promote a mindful lifestyle.
 Kendelle also has experience with ethnic/cultural diversity and has traveled to Bolivia to educate various health care professionals on mental illness and mental health techniques.